9kittenCo/Spark-ETL-Ecommerce/README.md

-***Domain:***
+***Spark for ETL E-commerce***

+**Domain:**

-we have an ecommerce site with products divided into categories like toys, electronics etc. We receive events like product was seen (impression), product page was opened, product was purchased etc.
+An ecommerce site with products divided into categories like toys, electronics etc. We receive events like product was seen (impression), product page was opened, product was purchased etc.

 **Task #1:**

 Enrich incoming data with sessions.

-Definition of a session: it contains consecutive events that belong to a single category and are not more than 5 minutes away from each other.
+**Definition of a session:** it contains consecutive events that belong to a single category and are not more than 5 minutes away from each other.
 Output should look like this (session columns are in bold): eventTime, eventType, category, userId, ..., **​sessionId, sessionStartTime, sessionEndTime**

 Implement it using: